Maison Robert

-Maison Robert was a Boston French restaurant in Old City Hall (Boston) from 1972 until it closed in 2004.
+Maison Robert was a French restaurant in the Old City Hall section of Boston from 1972 until it closed in 2004.
 Kerry Byrne of the Boston Herald described it as "the city’s center of sophisticated dining and power lunches … was widely considered one of the nation’s best restaurants and created a stir in Boston’s culinary, social and political circles."